 Causes, incidence, and risk factors

 Schizophrenia is a complex illness.
 Mental health experts are not sure what causes it.
-However, genes may play a role.
+Genes may play a role.

 Schizophrenia symptoms usually develop slowly over months or years.
-Sometimes you may have many symptoms, and at other times you may only have a few symptoms.
+Sometimes the person may have many symptoms, other times only a few.

 - Irritable or tense feeling

 - Trouble sleeping

 As the illness continues, the person may have problems with thinking, emotions, and behavior, including: